email

 Links

-In addition, Joel has written occasional fiction, including an illustrated book called Twice Just to be Sure (released 2011).
-Joel also composed music to accompany this heart-warming and playfully thoughtful 48-page tale.
-Authorship on his fiction works is under the pen name Uncle Pea—as a sort of "band" name, in this case working with illustrator Lance Jackson and book and font designer Amy Conger.
+In addition, Joel has written occasional fiction, including an illustrated book called Twice Just to be Sure (2011).
+Joel composed music to accompany this heart-warming 48-page tale.
+Authorship on his fiction works is under the pen name Uncle Pea—as a sort of "band" name, in this case working with illustrator Lance Jackson and designer Amy Conger.

-Spanning a substantively varied career, Joel's purpose has always been to cultivate informed democracy and public access, and to build non-profit and non-fear-based community decisions.
+Spanning a varied career, Joel's purpose has always been to cultivate informed democracy and public access, and to build non-profit, celebratory and widely empowering community decisions.

-As co-founder of various bicycle organizations and events, Joel played a major role in planting seeds for the culture of bicycling that has seen a worldwide resurgence since the 1990s.
-He was a pioneer in creating access to new publishing technology when the use of personal computers was first gaining ground.
-He was involved in formative stages of the organic foods movement.
-He organized many of the public art murals in San Francisco, including the acclaimed Duboce Bikeway Mural and recruited renowned artist Mona Caron into the world of muraling.
-(Joel also offers social justice art history tours as part of Thinkwalks.)
+As co-founder of various bicycle events and organizations including the San Francisco Bicycle Coalition (early 1990s), Joel played a major role in planting seeds for the culture of bicycling that has undergone an ecologically essential worldwide resurgence since the 1990s.
+With his work at Media Alliance (1988) and his desktop publishing storefront enterprise, EpiCenter (1992–1996), he was a pioneer in creating access to new publishing technology when the use of personal computers was first gaining ground.
+He was involved in formative stages of the organic foods movement and egalitarian collective workplaces.
+He organized many public art murals in San Francisco, including the acclaimed Duboce Bikeway Mural and recruited renowned artist Mona Caron into the world of muraling.

-He designed and developed, as founding editor, The Tube Times (San Francisco Bicycle Coalition).
-Joel reëstablished The Antioch Record after its collapse and was editor of The Haight Ashbury Voice and various other community print media.
-He designed and produced major resource manuals and outreach systems for the Smithsonian Institution, Antioch College, Media Alliance, the San Francisco Folk Music Club (a project in which he was honored by fan mail from Pete Seeger), the AIDS Legal Referral Panel and for many other grassroots efforts and small businesses.
+Joel designed and developed, as founding co-editor (with Peter Meitzler), The Tube Times (SF Bicycle Coalition).
+He reëstablished The Antioch Record newspaper after its 1984 collapse and was editor of The Haight Ashbury Voice and numerous other community print media and feels excited by the renewed interest in print throughout the creative community in the 2020s.
+He designed and produced major resource manuals and outreach systems for the Smithsonian Institution, Antioch College, Media Alliance, the AIDS Legal Referral Panel, the San Francisco Folk Music Club (a project for which he was honored by fan mail from Pete Seeger, one of his personal heroes) and for many other grassroots efforts and small businesses.